rpetti/rpetti.github.io/_posts/2017-10-13-p4dctl-hangs.md

 layout: post
 ---

 Perforce has introduced a rather neat utility called [p4dctl](https://www.perforce.com/perforce/r17.1/manuals/p4dist/Content/P4Dist/appendix.p4dctl.html) that assists with managing the various services (p4d, p4p, p4broker) that you might want to run on a linux machine.
 They even provide deb and rpm packages for it.
-Unfortunately, their RPM containis an init.d script that is incompatible with systemd, which is what comes with RHEL/CentOS >= 7.
+Unfortunately, their RPM contains an init.d script that is incompatible with systemd, which is what comes with RHEL/CentOS >= 7.
 This may also be an issue in modern Debian based systems, but I haven't tested it.

 Here's an example of what I'm talking about: